What time can we arrive?

 But your dog isn’t on a lead

-No he isn’t, but when we go to farms or other people’s campsites he is.
-He is also fantastically well trained (although naughty at times) and can carry an egg without breaking it, bark on command, work sheep, locate very tiny objects in long grass and do rather good heelwork.
+No he isn’t all the time, but when we go to farms or other people’s campsites he is.
+He is also fantastically well trained (although naughty at times).
 It is also our campsite and it is one of the perks of owning it – the down side is we have to clean the toilets!

 Do you have internet access?